calebclayreagor/DELAY/README.md

 ### After installation

-4. Monitor training with TensorBoard by navigating to DELAY and runnning:
+4. Use TensorBoard to monitor training by navigating to DELAY and runnning:

 ```
 tensorboard --logdir RESULTS